AxisCommunications/acap-documentation/docs/api/cv-api.md

 ## SDK packages with AXIS-specific functionality
 ### Video capture API
 The [OpenCV package](#opencv-with-vdo) has been extended with functionality for capturing camera images and accessing and modifying video stream and image properties.
-This has been done by making the [OpenCV VideoCapture-class](https://docs.opencv.org/4.5.3/d8/dfe/classcv_1_1VideoCapture.html) interface with the [AXIS VDO library](4.1/api/vdostream/html/index.html), which allows for treating the AXIS camera like any other OpenCV-compatible camera.
+This was done by making the [OpenCV VideoCapture-class](https://docs.opencv.org/4.5.3/d8/dfe/classcv_1_1VideoCapture.html) interface with the [AXIS VDO library](4.1/api/vdostream/html/index.html), which allows for treating the Axis camera like any other OpenCV-compatible camera.

 The parts of the OpenCV API that are affected by this addition are documented below.

 #### The VideoCapture object
-Instantiation of a VideoCapture object takes one argument: the channel index, e.g., `0`:
+Instantiation of a VideoCapture object takes one argument: the channel index, for example, `0`:

 ```python
 import cv2